Frequently Asked Questions

 No, we are on the receiving end of the funds just as you are.
 We can only determine when your excess check may be available after the loan is disbursed into your account by the Financial Aid Office.

 Log on and view your student account detail in your my.evergreen.edu account.
 When you see a line item with the description "Refund", this indicates that a check or a direct deposit has been processed.
-E-refunds should be credited to your bank account within two business days.
+Students who enroll in eRefund should see their credit deposited to their bank account within two business days of the student account refund transaction.
 College issued checks are sent to the mailing address you have listed on your my.evergreen.edu account.
-Go to Direct Deposit Erefund for more information on how to enroll to have your refund sent directly to your bank account.

 If you leave campus housing you have the option of canceling your meal plan.
-You must contact the Residential and Dining office (RAD) in order to cancel your plan.
-Meal plans are not stopped/de-activated automatically when you leave Housing, and no refunds or cancellations are made the last thirty (30) days of the quarter.
+You must contact the Residential and Dining Office in order to cancel your plan.
+Meal plans are not stopped/de-activated automatically when you leave Evergreen housing and no refunds or cancellations are made the last thirty (30) days of the quarter.